premsg1610/TATA-CLiQ-Clone/README.md

 ### Pages & Features 👇

-- `Home Page`: Nav Bar with drop downs, sliding banners & slider for Products.
+- `Home Page`: Nav Bar with drop downs, sliding banners for products.
 - `Sign-In`: User authentication to check whether user email and password match with details existing in the database.
-- `Dynamic navbar with dropdown`: Skin products created dynamically with filter by category, name and price.
+- `Dynamic navbar with dropdown of categories`
 - `Cart`: User can see or remove products added in the cart.
 - `Checkout Page`: Users can fill in details and proceed to payment.
 - `Payment Page`: Users can add their payment details.
 - `Order Successful`: Once order is placed we continue shopping further or move out of page.
-- `Additional Features`: Kept the branding, fonts, colors  and titles consistent throughtout the whole site to give a feel like the original site.
+- `Additional Features`: Kept the branding, fonts, favicon, colors  and titles consistent throughtout the whole site to give a feel like the original site.

 ## Tech Stack